 Hail Damage Inspections

 Hail damage inspections to roof and buildings.
 In many parts of the US, hailstorms are a way of life.
 For many homeowners it’s not a question of whether a hailstorm will hit, but when damaging hail will hit.
-Many areas in the U.S. receive hail six or more times a year and many homes are damaged every year.
-By definition, hail damage is any damage resulting from hailstones and hailstorms.
-Hailstones that are 0.75 inches or greater are large enough to cause substantial damage to homes, automobiles & property.
+Many areas in the U.S. receive hail six or more times a year and many homes are effected every year.
+By definition, hail damage results from hailstones and hailstorms.
+Hailstones that are 0.75 inches or greater are large enough to cause substantial to homes, automobiles & property.
 For comparison, 0.75 inches is the diameter of a penny.
+We perform hail inspection for insurance careers.

 How to Identify Hail Damage

-You may think that just because you can’t see any signs of damage, or because your roof isn’t leaking, you don’t have damage.
-Remember, hail damage can be particularly difficult to identify and many homeowners discover major roofing damage years down the road, after it’s too late to file a storm damage claim with their insurance company.
-If you have any reason to suspect hail damage after a storm, you should have a full property inspection hail damage done by a forensic engineer right away.
+You may think that just because you can’t see any signs of deterioration, or because your roof isn’t leaking, you don’t have damage.
+Remember, hail destruction can be particularly difficult to identify and many homeowners discover major roofing damage years down the road, after it’s too late to file a storm claim with their insurance company.
+If you have any reason to suspect hail effects after a storm, you should have a full property inspection hail damage done by a forensic engineer right away.

-Roof Hail Damage – Roofs are the most commonly damaged part of a home or business in hailstorms.
-A damaged shingle may allow water to seep through the roof causing additional damage to the roof deck, support structure, interior walls, or windows, and can cause leaking, staining on walls and flooding inside your home.
+Roof Hail Damage Inspections – Roofs are the most common part of a home or business in hailstorms.
+A punctured shingle may allow water to seep through the roof causing additional leakage to the roof deck, support structure, interior walls, or windows, and can cause leaking, staining on walls and flooding inside your home.
 Leaking roofs lead to costly damages and many insurance policies have strict time limits on submitting claims after hailstorms, so it’s in your best interest to act fast after hailstorms and start the repairs process, if necessary.

 Other Types of Shingle Damage: Shake (wood), metal, tile, and slate roof shingles can all suffer damage from hailstorms.
-Due to the materials, each type of shingle shows unique signs of damage from hail.
-If shingles are cracked, missing, torn or split at seams, you should definitely have a damage inspection performed.
-Similarly, if you notice leaking inside your home after a hailstorm, get an inspection right away.
+Due to the materials, each type of shingle shows unique signs of hail impact.
+If shingles are cracked, missing, torn or split at seams, you should definitely have an inspection performed.
+Similarly, if you notice leaking inside your home after a hailstorm, get an hail damage inspection right away.